carlosr-lotus/Ping/README.md

 ## Features

-- What users are able to do?
+- What users are able to do? / O que os usuários podem fazer?

- 	View the optimal layout for the site depending on their device's screen size.
+ 	View the optimal layout for the site depending on their device's screen size. /
 	Visualizar o layout otimizado com base no dispositivo do usuário.

- 	See hover states for all interactive elements on the page
+ 	See hover states for all interactive elements on the page /
 	Observar os efeitos hovers com os itens interativos da página.

-	Submit their email address using an `input` field Enviar seu endereço de email utilizando o campo 'input'
+	Submit their email address using an `input` field / Enviar seu endereço de email utilizando o campo 'input'

- 	Receive an error message when the `form` is submitted if:
+ 	Receive an error message when the `form` is submitted if: /
 	Receber uma mensagem de erro quando o 'form' for enviado se:

 	- The `input` field is empty.
 The message for this error should say *"Ops!
 It looks like you forgot to add your email"*